ExcelFunctions.net Logo

 Also the complex number functions can accept a simple numeric value, as this is equivalent to a complex number whose imaginary coefficient is equal to 0.

-Therefore, the inumber argument can be supplied to the Excel Imexp function as either:
+Therefore, the inumber argument can be supplied to the Excel Imexp function as any of the following:

 Imexp Function Examples

-The spreadsheet below shows 4 different examples of the Imexp function.
+The spreadsheets below show four examples of the Imexp function:

 Formulas: